orange-cloudavenue/kube-image-updater/README.md

 ## Contributing

-This provider is open source and contributions are welcome.
+This project is open source and contributions are welcome.

-If you want to contribute to this provider, please read the [contributing guidelines](CONTRIBUTING.md).

 You may also report issues or feature requests on the [GitHub issue tracker](https://github.com/orange-cloudavenue/kube-image-updater/issues/new/choose).